jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/README.md

 <img width="719" height="114" src="https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/images/0-intro-2-2.png"/>
 </p>

-All the administrative taks will be easily executed thanks to the Service Console present for any Oracle Blockchain instances, one for the founder, and the other for the participant:
+All the administrative taks will be easily executed thanks to the Service Console provided by Oracle Blockchain instances, one for the founder, and the other for the participant:

 <p align="center">
 <img width="994" height="526" src="https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/images/0-intro-2-3.png"/>
 </p>

-In the other hand, App Builder is a toolset developed by Oracle which will help you to create your Smartcontracts abstracting you from all the intrinsic technical complexities, even more when you need to create NFT or FT tokens.
+In the other hand, Blockchain AppBuilder is a toolset developed by Oracle which will help you to create your Smartcontracts abstracting you from all the intrinsic technical complexities, even more when you need to create smartcontracts based in FTs or NFTs.
 So, leveraging Oracle Blockchain and AppBuilder you will reduce considerably the time to market for any idea in which NFTs and FTs would be the perfect fit.

 <p align="center">
 <img width="791" height="494" src="https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/images/0-intro-2-4.png"/>
 </p>

-AppBuilder will help you to reduce considerably the complexity of the development, packaging, testing, and deployment of Hyperledger Fabric chaincodes, giving you the option to create them in different languages (TypeScript or Go).
+AppBuilder will help you to reduce considerably the complexity of the development, packaging, testing, and deployment of Hyperledger Fabric chaincodes, giving you the option to create them in different languages (TypeScript, Go, and depending on the kind of asset also in Java).

 <p align="center">
 <img width="814" height="392" src="https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/images/0-intro-2-5.png"/>